 We reluctantly change out of our fluffy robes and trade the coziness of the spa for the chill of the outdoor air.

 Will Work for Champagne

-The next morning the snow was falling steadily again as we boarded the free shuttle bus back to Buttermilk to meet up with Julian for round two on the slopes.
+The next morning, snow is falling steadily again as we board the free shuttle bus back to Buttermilk Mountain to meet Julian for our 2nd lesson on the slopes.